Super Bowl in Tampa creates ‘craziness’ outside, inside

 “Mom has us well protected,” Goodman said.

-“The cardboard fans actually make it look like it’s full,” said Tampa native and longtime Bucs season ticket owner Matt Geer.
+“The cardboard fans actually make it look like it’s full,” said Tampa native and longtime Bucs season-ticket holder Matt Geer.
 “It feels like a real game again.
 It doesn’t feel programmed like many regular-season games did.”

 Geer spent $9,000 to get a seat in the upper deck and said getting into the stadium was “a freaking zoo.”